Hauler loading curbside junk into pickup truck in a neighborhood

 Why Richmond residents choose Dropcurb for electronics removal

-Skip Richmond's 30-day advance scheduling requirements entirely.
-Dropcurb serves The Fan and Museum District for $79 flat rate, same-day pickup, no monthly waiting periods.
+Skip Richmond's bulk collection scheduling delays entirely.
+Dropcurb serves The Fan, Museum District, Church Hill, Scott's Addition, and all Richmond neighborhoods for $79 flat rate with same-day pickup — no 311 calls, no on-site estimates, no monthly waiting periods.

 Serving The Fan, Museum District, Short Pump, Carytown, Church Hill, Shockoe Bottom, and 2 more neighborhoods in Richmond.